777MW/TwilightToggle-Background-Service/README.md

     ```bash
     git clone https://github.com/Fired/TwilightToggle.git
     ```
-2. **Open the solution** in your favorite C# IDE (we 💜 Visual Studio)!
+2. **Open the solution** in your favorite C# IDE 🟣 Visual Studio works great!
 3. **Build the solution** to get the latest executable file.
 4. **Run TwilightToggle.exe** to load user settings and launch the background process.

 ## 📃 How it Works

-Twilight Toggle automatically adjusts your entire Chrome browsing experience from day 🌞 to night 🌚 mode using CIELAB-based inversion.
-You just need to set your desired times, and voila, your eyes will be forever grateful! 🙌
+Twilight Toggle automatically adjusts your entire Chrome browsing experience to render elements with a day ⚪ or night ⚫ palette using CIELAB-based inversion.
+All you need to do is set your desired times, and ta-da, your eyes will be forever grateful! 😍

 ## 💻 Compatibility